masumsoft/express-cassandra/README.md

     + `complete_name` the default values is calculated from others field.
 When the orm processes your model instances, the `complete_name` will be the result of the function you defined.
 In the function `this` is bound to the current model instance.
     + `age` no default is provided and we could write it just as `"age": "int"`.
     + `created`, like uuid(), will be evaluated from cassandra using the `now()` function.
 - `key`: here is where you define the key of your table.
-As you can imagine, the first value of the array is the `partition key` and the others are the `clustering keys`.
-The `partition key` can be an array defining a `compound key`.
-Read more about keys on the <a href="http://www.datastax.com/documentation/cql/3.1/cql/cql_using/use_compound_keys_t.html" target="_blank">documentation</a>
+As you can imagine, the array defines a `compound primary key` and the first value of the array is the `partition key` and the others are the `clustering keys`.
+The `partition key` itself can be an array with multiple fields making it a `composite key`.
+Read more about compound keys on the <a href="http://docs.datastax.com/en/cql/3.1/cql/ddl/ddl_compound_keys_c.html" target="_blank">documentation</a>
 - `indexes` are the index of your table.
 It's always an array of field names.
 You can read more on the <a href="http://www.datastax.com/documentation/cql/3.1/cql/ddl/ddl_primary_index_c.html" target="_blank">documentation</a>
 - `custom_index` provides the ability to define custom indexes with cassandra.
 Cassandra upto version 2.1.x supports only one custom index per table.